Mapita/Canary/docs/api-error-class.md

 The `CanaryTestError` class is used to record errors encountered while attempting tests using Canary.
+It can be accessed via `canary.Error`.

 # stack